collocations.org

 He was getting heartily sick of all the false sympathy.

-absolutely, thoroughly | a bit, pretty, rather
+a bit, a little, pretty, rather

 of

-I''m getting sick of you leaving things in a mess.
+I'm getting sick of you leaving things in a mess.

 PHRASES